Spirit Torino Twin Pulse Isobaric Open Circumaural Headphone – A Better Mousetrap!

 Unlike many headphones where the frame is meant to contribute to the sound produced by the drivers, Spirit Tornio believes that the housing should not color the sound due to resonance of the frame, in their words, “The frame is therefore made of “Dural” aluminum to which a layer of Dynamat Extreme™ is applied.
-Dynamat Extreme™ is in turn a composite material derived from car hi-fi applications that adds the damping characteristics of a high-density adhesive putty to a sheet of rigid aluminum.”
-They further dampen internal sound reflection using bits of felt and even the earpad is constructed of two types of high density ZF foam to ensure proper distance from the sound emission point to the ear canal while providing maximum comfort.
+Dynamat Extreme™ is, in turn, a composite material derived from car hi-fi applications that add the damping characteristics of a high-density adhesive putty to a sheet of rigid aluminum.”
+They further dampen internal sound reflection using bits of felt and even the earpad is constructed of two types of high-density ZF foam to ensure proper distance from the sound emission point to the ear canal while providing maximum comfort.

 An unexpected fullness was brought to the stark percussion based pop of Stan Ridgway’s “Camouflage” (The Big Heat – 16/44.1 kHz), enveloping you completely in sound.
 The velvety warble of Stan’s voice clear and upfront, while the soundstage was once again huge.